 - Eligible Countries: International students are invited to apply.

-- Eligible Course or Subjects: The sponsorship will be awarded in any subject offered by the university
+- Eligible Course or Subjects: The scholarship will be awarded in any subject offered by the university

 - Eligibility Criteria: To be eligible, the applicants must meet all the given criteria:

 - have an offer of admission for full-time studies in a master’s by research or doctor of philosophy (PhD)

 - be currently enrolled either

 - the final year of at least a four-year bachelor’s degree in science or relevant discipline area,

 - an equivalent degree at a non-Australian university, with at least 25% of the final year of the degree being a research component

 - have achieved a minimum weighted average mark (WAM) equivalent to a grade of 85